w3c/adapt/explainers/well-known-destinations.md

 > The art and science of organizing and labeling web sites, intranets, online communities, and software to support findability and usability.

 Other options instead of "ia" were considered, including "information-architecture", "structure", and others.
 However "ia" was both felt to be accurate, and is more concise than the other alternatives.

+## Open questions

+> **TODO:** We are enaging with stakeholders to discuss and form proposals for these questions.

+### Providing well-known destinations for sub-sites

+Well-known URLs work on the basis of _origins_.

+If a site is organised in such a way to have sub-sites that are at subdomains, this will work as intended&mdash;the destinations for each sub-site will be reflected separately.

+However, if the overall site is organised such that sub-sites are rooted at different URL paths, this will not be the case.

+> **TODO:** We are investigating:
+>
+> * How much of a barrier this may be.
+>
+>   - How many sites may be affected.
+>
+>   - How problematic it may be for users to have to visit a landing page that provides links to sub-site-specific pages.
+>
+> * Ways that this could be overcome (other than having the well-known destination point to a landing page that provides onward links to sub-site pages).

 ## Considered alternatives